Tips for Polishing Turquoise

 Overtumbling during the polishing step should be avoided.
 Stop tumbling as soon as you have a satisfactory polish to avoid the risk of scratches and broken stones.
 Running turquoise in a vibratory tumbler during the polishing step allows you to quickly and easily remove the lid, check the polishing process and stop it as soon as a good shine has developed.

-All of the tips listed above recommend sorting, grinding or observing.
+All of the tips listed above recommend sorting, grinding, observing.
+Then, to optimize your results, modify your procedure with a little experimentation.
+Your first attempts should be with small batches of less desireable material.
+Use these first attempts to gain experience before you risk a lot of material or your nicest material.
 Those are the keys to producing nice tumble turquoise.
-These take a little time but you are working with rough that can have a much higher value than the typical agate or jasper.
+Experiments take time but you are working with rough that can have a much higher value than the typical agate or jasper.